chrislaughlin/gh-create-pr/README.md

 Push a branch to a remote and get the PR create link.

 My daily workflow is to do feature or bug work on a branch from master.
 I always finish my work by pushing the branch to the remote.
 I then open the repo on github, click the compare button and start my PR.
 Why not automate some of this process.

-Github create PR will push the branch to your remote, build the compare link and return this to the termal.
+Github create PR will push the branch to your remote, build the compare link and return this to the terminal.

 ## Install